Serial dependence in skin lesion judgements

 Most tasks and meetings will be remote, but some in-person data collection will be required.

-Qualifications: Required: High motivation, interest in visual perception and cognitive science, interest in learning about driving research and simulators, experience with programming languages Python and/or Matlab., ability to work independently on certain projects.
+Qualifications: Required: High motivation, interest in visual perception and eye tracking, basic programming skills, ability to work independently on certain projects.

-Desirable but not essential: basic knowledge of deep neural networks;
+Desirable but not essential: basic knowledge of Adobe Photoshop; experience with programming language Python; basic knowledge of neural networks

-Day-to-day supervisor for this project: Zixuan Wang, Graduate Student
+Day-to-day supervisor for this project: Haley Frey, Graduate Student

 Hours: to be negotiated